26 April 2023

 Mocha is still a viable alternative, but it seems that for most users, the hassle required to set it up properly is not worth those few seconds that it may cut from the time their tests require to complete.

 Testing Library with its more humane and user-oriented testing approach has become a go-to solution for testing React components.

 It’s hard to tell what caused that to happen for sure.
 It might be that the community has simply matured, or that proper tools that bring new ideas were finally made available.
 I would like to believe that it has something to do with the Typescript gaining popularity.
 With static checks available, the community can finally move away from the old testing pyramid and embrace a more modern testing trophy approach, which acknowledges the fact that static checks can greatly limit the number of unit tests that developers need to write.
 Time saved this way can be used to write integration and end to end tests.
 If done well, that can bring much more value to the table.

 That being said, Cypress is a great open-source framework and it would be unfair not to acknowledge the fact that without it being around, the buzz around non-unit tests would not be even remotely as big as it is now in the frontend world.
-I haven’t had an opportunity to play with Playwright myself yet, but it looks like a complementary solution for Cypress and I’m not surprised that a lot of developers are looking forward to what 2021 will bring for it.
+I haven’t had an opportunity to play with Playwright myself yet, but it looks like a complementary solution for Cypress and I’m not surprised that a lot of developers are looking forward to what the future will bring for it.
 I consider myself part of that group.